What is private label and how it works for coffee roasting services

 High differentials at specific origins are a normal part of the coffee pricing triangle as at any time of the year, one or more origins will be in supply deficit, driving up the differential and demand exceeds notional supply.

 It’s not unusual for raw coffee prices to swing more than 20+% in a month.
+In the autumn of 2021, the coffee index rose 35% in just 3 months.

 Talking about price before cup profile is at cross purposes

-As contract and private label coffee roasters ourselves, we know how this conversation always starts – “what’s your best price per kilo for XXX kilos ?
+As contract and private label coffee roasters ourselves, we know how this conversation always starts – “what’s your best price per kilo for XXX kilos ? and to be brutally honest that’s an immediate red flag to use that the person asking this question either has no idea what they are doing or is just tyre kicking or wanting rough numbers for their ideas or dreams.

 Perhaps the only gain these Imported coffee brands have achieved is a change to the sourcing of ingredients to better match the Australian coffee drinker’s expectation of taste.